 What Really Happened

-The software used by PCB manufacturers to review and prepare a design for manufacturing doesn’t read fonts in the same manner as the software used to create a design might do so.
+The software used by PCB manufacturers to prepare and review a design for manufacturing doesn’t read fonts the same way as the software that is used to create a design might.
 In most cases, when a PCB manufacturer is reviewing a design, they’re not even able to identify that a certain font was specified.
 Instead, the manufacturer’s software will simply read plain text and default to a standard font when the designer’s specific font is unavailable.
 This explains how a designer can specify Comic Sans and get Arial instead (OK, just an example, we know no self-respecting engineer would use Comic Sans!).

 What Should a Designer Do Instead?